Trisomy X: Physiological

 The physical and physiological impacts of trisomy X tend to be subtle.
 Tall stature is one of the major physical associations of trisomy X. Prior to age four, most young females with trisomy X are average height; growth picks up after this age, and is particularly rapid between the ages of four and eight.
 Of girls with trisomy X aged six to thirteen, 40% are above the 90th percentile in height.
 The added height in trisomy X is primarily in the limbs, with long legs and a shorter sitting height.
 Though head circumference is generally below the 50th percentile, microcephaly, a head circumference below the 5th percentile, is rare.

 Minor skeletal and craniofacial anomalies are associated with trisomy X. Subtle dysmorphisms seen in some females with trisomy X include hypertelorism (wide-spaced eyes), epicanthic folds (an additional fold of skin in the corners of the eyes), and upslanting palpebral fissures (the opening between the eyelids).
 These differences are usually minor and do not impact the daily lives of girls and women with the condition.
 Other skeletal anomalies associated with trisomy X include clinodactyly (incurved little fingers), radioulnar synostosis (the fusion of the long bones in the forearm), flat feet, and hyper-extensible joints.
 These findings are not unique to trisomy X, but rather are seen in sex chromosome aneuploidy disorders as a whole.

 Severe internal disease is rare in trisomy X. Genitourinary conditions are more common than in the general population, particularly kidney and ovary malformations.
-The autoimmune disease SLE is more common in women than men by a factor of 9 and the risk is further exacerbated in Trisomy X by a factor of approximately 2.5.
+Lupus, an autoimmune disease, is more common in women than men by a factor of 9 and the risk is further exacerbated in Trisomy X by a factor of approximately 2.5.
 According to one study Sjögren syndrome is also more common in trisomy X than in the general population.
 Conditions such as sleep apnea, asthma, scoliosis, and hip dysplasia have also been linked to sex chromosome aneuploidies as a whole, including trisomy X. Although heart defects are common in pentasomy X, they are no more frequent in trisomy X than the general population.

 Puberty starts around the expected age and progresses as normal.
 Median anti-Müllerian hormone levels are lower, corresponding to a smaller ovarian reserve, menopause begins five years earlier on average, and there is an increased risk of premature ovarian failure (POF).
 Among women with POF Trisomy X is over-represented by a factor of five and those with both trisomy and autoimmune disease are at extra high risk.
 The rate of miscarriage is normal, and fertility has been reported to be either unaffected or somewhat lower than expected.
 IVF and similar interventions are seldom necessary.